The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

 which is furthermore equivariant \eqref{eq:ksn1 action again} with respect to certain $S^1$ and $\Sigma_k$ actions on both sides (this will be explained in detail in Section 4.2).
-Taking (Tate) equivariant homology with respect to these actions, one obtains a map
+Taking (Tate) equivariant homology with respect to these actions, one obtains a map\footnote{$\mathbf{KS}(k,1)^{t S^1}_{h\Sigma_k}$ is our abuse of notation for $(\mathbf{KS}(k,1)_{h\Sigma_k})^{tS^1}$.}